zachlatta/meta/applications/google_rise_2016.md

 reach between 100,000 and 300,000 students each year.

 These organizations only have a presence in the USA.
-Since Hack Club is international, we hope we can eventually expand our reach to the millions.
+Since Hack Club is international, we hope to eventually expand our reach to the millions.

 **Projected demographics of the youth reached by this project**